Troubleshooting Artifact Download Failures

-Sometimes you'll receive 404 responses when trying to retrieve artifacts from a repository, but you know the artifact is present in the server.
+Sometimes you'll receive 404 responses when trying to retrieve artifacts from a repository, but you know the artifact is present in Nexus Repository 2.

-There are a number of things which can cause this.
+There are a number of things that can cause this.

 NFC ( Not found Cache )

 Artifacts may be in the NFC (not found cache).
-Nexus caches items which are not found in a repository for a period of time specified in the repository's configuration.
+Nexus Repository 2 caches items that are not found in a repository for a period of time specified in the repository's configuration.
 This is done for performance reasons.
 Typical reasons for artifacts to be in NFC:

-• User has manually restored artifacts into a hosted repository (retrieved them from Nexus trash, for instance).
+- The user has manually restored artifacts into a hosted repository (retrieved them from Nexus Repository 2 trash, for instance).

 Read Timeouts

-Most likely cause is a firewall which has virus scanning turned on.
-User can work around by increasing the HTTP read timeouts in Nexus (either globally or per proxy repository).
+The most likely cause is a firewall that has virus scanning turned on.
+Users can work around this by increasing the HTTP read timeouts in Nexus Repository 2 (either globally or per proxy repository).

 Note: Usually the end user is unaware that IT has changed the firewall, so it may not be obvious this could be the real problem.